CodewithDeep23/React-Series/11ReduxToolkitTodo/README.md

 - first: Make a store = configureStore({obj}) === Most of the things are object in configureStore.
 - Second: Make a reducer, but in redux-toolkit, this is little bit different.
 We naming a Slices

-A feture folder: inside in login, todo feture etc.
+A feture folder: Where login, todo feture etc are lies.
 - We create a todoSlice.js
 - nanoid: to generate unique id's
 - Then we create a initialState = {} or [].
 How does store look like in its initial state.